Delhi Pollution

 Side effects of air pollution –

-I am not entitled to enlist the side effects of air pollution in Delhi.
+Being a bona fide citizen, I am entitled to list the side effects of air pollution in Delhi.
 I came here a couple of years ago and felt a burden both on my health and my pocket.
 As a victim of poor air quality, I can just criticize the inadequate measures, ignorance by governments, rules put at the toss by the violators, increasing numbers of vehicles, population explosion out of proportion, indiscreet construction and demolition of existing structures, uses of cow-dung cakes, wood, and coal to cook instead of highly-priced LPG, ignoring the international norms to protect the natural habitats, taking the cost of pollution control methods as burden instead of moral responsibility, wrongful incitement of general public on religious ground, and overall, going away with habitual rule violations by paying bribe to the law keepers.

 India doesn’t need any new law to check the pollution.
 They are already here.